-For some, arriving late has become more the rule than the exception.
-Regularly, late arrivals can be seen at church, work, appointments, performances, even funerals and weddings.
-The required daily sign-in log in the front office of schools often includes multiple pages of late arrivals.
+It appears that arriving late is becoming increasingly more common.
+For some, it is the rule more than the exception.
+Late arrivals can regularly be seen at church, work, appointments, performances, even funerals and weddings.
+The required daily sign-in log at the front entrance of schools records the daily flow of late arrivals.
 Though many assume that arriving late for school is primarily a high school problem, when examining records of high school students who are chronically late and/or have high rates of absenteeism, it is often noted that the trend began in elementary school – as early as kindergarten.

 In today’s climate, time insensitivity is pervasive, spilling over into areas previously considered out-of-bounds.
-The last time I received a jury summons, not only were there several late arrivals the first day but when the final twenty-five were selected for the next step in the process and told to report the following morning no later than 9:25, four were still in absentia at 9:45!
-Finally, at 10:05, all were accounted for, making way for the judge to proceed.
+The last time I received a jury summons, not only were there several late arrivals the first day, when the final twenty-five were selected for the next step in the process and told to report the following morning no later than 9:25, four were still in absentia at 9:45!
+Finally, at 10:00, all were accounted for, making way for the judge to proceed.
 I wondered if anyone else was as appalled as I was at the total disrespect demonstrated by those who arrived late.
-One potential juror breezed in late with a McDonald’s breakfast in hand and another with a Starbuck’s coffee.
-None, I might add, openly apologized to the bailiff upon arrival.
+One potential juror breezed in late with a McDonald’s breakfast and another with a Starbuck’s coffee in hand.
+Neither, I might add, openly apologized to the bailiff upon arrival.

 © Sharon Knapp Lamberth, November 2021